This post may contain affiliate links.

 While these treats are great, make sure to use treats that are approved by the Veterinary Oral Health Council (VOHC).
 These approved products have been tried and tested to make sure they are at a standard to be effective.

 The FELINE GREENIES are a VOHC-accepted product and are an overall ideal tasty treat for your cat.
 It gets the job done while being a tasty treat for your cat to enjoy.

 4. Toys and Chewy Objects.

-Toys and chew treats or even bones work well to help clean teeth.
-Domesticated cats are normally indoors and arent exposed to the wild that lurks outdoors.
+Toys and chew treat or even bones work well to help clean teeth.
+Domesticated cats are normally indoors and aren’t exposed to the wild that lurks outdoors.
 They don’t prey for their own food nor do they have to protect themselves.

 5. Fresh Water And Dental Additives.

 Water is very important in ensuring proper dental health.
 Water can be disregarded but this simple step can help prevent dental issues.
 Drinking water can help wash the cat’s mouth, removing any leftover food that may have been hidden in hard-to-reach areas.

 Another great oral hack is to apply dental additives to your sphynx water.
 This option is easy, convenient, and works well as part of a dental routine.
 These additives contain enzymes that help in destroying bacteria that cause tartar.